Breonna Taylor’s family assails Kentucky attorney general, demands grand jury information

 Palmer wrote that she knew speaking about her feelings would make her labeled “an angry Black woman,” saying she was angry about Black people dying at the hands of police officers.

 While Taylor’s family and their attorneys spoke, voices in the crowd shouted out “a sham,” “dog and pony show” and “kangaroo court.”
-They were surrounded by signs bearing messages including, “No lives matter until black lives matter” and “No justice no peace.”
+They were surrounded by signs bearing messages including, “No lives matter until Black lives matter” and “No justice no peace.”
 People were also wearing masks bearing Taylor’s name.

 Another speaker, Tamika Mallory, co-founder of the group Until Freedom, spoke blisteringly about Cameron, describing him as “a coward” and “a sellout” for his actions.